NikolaBanic/Submarine-Pipeline-Optimization/README.md

 1. **Clone the Repository:** `git clone https://github.com/NikolaBanic/Submarine-Pipeline-Optimization.git`

-2. **Install Dependencies:** Install the necessary Python libraries and dependencies, which may include geospatial libraries and PSO packages.
+2. **Install Dependencies:** Install the necessary Python libraries and dependencies, which include geospatial libraries and indago library for PSO optimization.

 3. **Run the Script:** Execute the `Submarine_Pipeline_Optimization.py` script, providing the input data as described above.